-When the slaves are eventually set free, thanks to the Doctor, they don’t seem very pleased.
+When the slaves are eventually set free, thanks to the Doctor, they don’t seem very pleased about it.

 Sue: Look at them!
-They are acting as if they’ve been given an extra 15-minutes for their tea break.
-They should be overjoyed that they’ve survived certain death but this looks like they are having a ****ing picnic.
-This story has some of the worst background acting I have ever seen.
+They’re acting as if they’ve been given an extra 15 minutes for their tea break.
+They should be overjoyed that they’ve survived certain death, but instead they look like they’re having a ****ing picnic.
+This story includes some of the worst background acting I’ve ever seen.

-The Doctor attaches a remote bomb to Davros’ chair, which he then threatens to detonate with his sonic screwdriver.
+The Doctor attaches a bomb to Davros’ chair and threatens to detonate it with his sonic screwdriver.

 Sue: He’s bluffing.
-He would never do that.
+The Doctor would never do that.

-The Doctor legs it outside, and when he reaches a safe distance, he whips out his sonic.
+The Doctor legs it outside and whips out his sonic.

 Sue: What’s he doing?

-The Doctor activates his sonic and the bomb explodes.
+The Doctor activates the sonic and the bomb explodes.

-But the Daleks removed the bomb just in time and Davros lives to fight another day.
-He celebrates by hurtling down a corridor and slamming into a wall.
+However, the Daleks removed the bomb in the nick of time and Davros lives to fight another day, which he celebrates by hurtling down a corridor and slamming into a wall.

 Sue: Oh dear, that was really shoddy.
 Why didn’t they cut away a couple of frames before he hit the flat?
 It’s lazy.
 Shoddy and lazy.

-Meanwhile, on Skaro’s bleak surface, the Movellans conduct tests on their destructive Nova device.
+Meanwhile, on Skaro’s unremittingly bleak surface, the Movellans are conducting tests on the Nova device.

 Sue: That’s a funny place to install a shower cubicle.

 Sue spends the rest of the episode slating the acting, whether it’s Tim Barlow as Tyssan or, well, any Movellan, really.
-And then she learns that the Movellans are really robots.
+And then she learns the Movellans are actually robots.

 Sue: I didn’t see that coming at all.
 Their stilted delivery actually makes sense, now.
 Still crap, though.

-The Movellans place Romana in a perspex cubicle with the Nova device, which is slowly ticking down to zero.
+The Movellans lock Romana in a perspex cubicle with the Nova device, which is slowly ticking down to zero.